shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 Despite some common belief, C has some interpreters as [mentioned on stackoverflow](http://stackoverflow.com/questions/584714/is-there-an-interpreter-for-c) while some dynamically typed languages such as Common Lisp, Scheme, or Python have compilers.

+Moreover, note that interpreters are often easier to implement and port than compilers, which may justify the slower performance.

 ### How is JavaScript related to Java?
 What is the difference between them?